OpenBB-finance/OpenBB/website/content/sdk/faqs/developer_issues.md

 </details>

 <details>
-<summary>Error: "git pull" fails because of a hot fix: cannot lock ref</summary>
+<summary mdxType="summary">Error: "git pull" fails because of a hot fix: cannot lock ref</summary>

 If the error message looks something like: